usgs/geomag-web-absolutes/README.md

 [Dependency install details for Windows and Mac](readme_dependency_install.md)

 ### Secondary Dependencies ###
-Install some packages from your terminal
+Make sure you are in your `geomag-baseline-calculator` project directory.

-1. Make sure you are in your `geomag-baseline-calculator` project directory.
+Install these packages from your terminal.

-   Use Node to install bower
+1. Use Node to install bower
    ```npm install -g bower```
    ```bower install```